 3. Usability.
 A casein blend is much better for baking.
 Whey can be used but it creates a denser bar, cookie, or bread unless you add baking powder or baking soda.
 Either protein can effectively be used in shakes or pancakes.

 4. Ingredients.
 Does the manufacturer use products from reputable sources?
 Are there fillers?
 As an example, my whey protein uses Stevia instead of sucralose.

 5. Biological Value.
 This is how protein is absorbed and used by the body for growth.
 The higher the BV, the greater the efficiency.
-The standard is egg protein with a BV rating of 100.
-Milk protein is 85 and beef protein is 75.
-Whey protein isolate is the highest of whey proteins, with a BV of 159.
+Egg protein (whole eggs) has a BV rating of 100, egg whites at 88, chicken at 79 and lean beef at 69.
+Whey protein concentrate has a BV of 104.